 - " Downward pressure could be exerted on ZKB's backed issuer and deposit ratings if the Canton of Zurich's credit profile were to deteriorate or if the guarantee framework the canton provides to ZKB were altered.
-In addition, a lower result from our Advanced LGF analysis could result in downward pressure on the bank's issuer ratings. - " The bank's BCA could be downgraded if its asset risk, predominantly from its real estate lending book, were to increase, resulting in sustainably higher problem loans, combined with lower buffer from its capital ratios and depressed profitability.
-Furthermore, a deteriorating liquidity profile could exert downward rating pressure.
+In addition, a lower result from our Advanced LGF analysis could result in downward pressure on the bank's issuer ratings. - " The bank's BCA could be downgraded if its asset quality, predominantly within its real estate lending book, were to deteriorate, resulting in sustainably higher problem loans.
+Furthermore, the BCA could be lowered if the bank's capital ratios were to decline or if its profitability were to weaken substantially.
+Finally, a deteriorating liquidity profile could exert downward rating pressure.